asnota/SNN_tutorial/README.md

-# SNN_tutorial
+# Introduction to SNNs

-SNN tutorial for EVA London 2022 event
+This is a tutorial for EVA London 2022 conference.